 Many of whom may advocate the use of petroleum-based plastics within their production processes.

 What Is Mirum Made From?

-However as Natural Fiber Welding is creating a new bonding process for 100% plant-based materials without the inclusion of synthetics – the possibilities are limitless.
+However, as Natural Fiber Welding is creating a new bonding process for 100% plant-based materials without synthetics, the possibilities are limitless.

-This new, and relatively young company, uses all-natural ingredients that are in ready abundance upon the earth.
+This new, relatively young company uses all-natural ingredients in ready abundance upon the earth.